 - When handing out business cards, make sure you’re using both hands.
 Bowing during this exchange is viewed as a form of respect.

 - While you can show up to meetings on time, don’t be surprised if Indian business partners are late.

-- Like in Japan, the word, "no” can be considered rude in India.
-Try to use words like, "We will see” or "Possibly" instead of saying, "no".
+- Like in China, the word “no” can be considered rude in India.
+Try to use words and phrases like “we will see” or “possibly” instead of “no.”

 - In Brazil, physical contact during conversation is natural and highlights the trust between business partners.

-- Unlike in India, eating with your hands in Brazil should be avoided.
-Even if you were eating a sandwich, you’d want to use a napkin or other such utensil.
+- You should avoid eating with your hands in Brazil.
+Even if you’re eating a sandwich, you’ll want to use a napkin or utensil.

 - Unlike Brazilians, Brits like to have personal space, so don’t stand too close.

 Research the country where you’re doing business to learn about workplace culture ahead of time to show respect and build strong professional relationships.

 With business borders expanding, following a country’s business etiquette is not only good manners — it’s good business.
 As you’re preparing to expand globally, research the country and its culture.
 Not only does this help you understand how to build business relationships respectfully, but it may also keep you from unknowingly breaking laws or disrespecting people’s religions or cultures.
 Business laws and regulations may differ from the ones you’re familiar with, so review them to ensure you’re conducting business legally.
 It may also be beneficial to learn the country’s language if they conduct business in a language other than your own.